megardn/PennLINC.github.io/docs/PMACS/pmacs.md

 $ wget https://storage.googleapis.com/flywheel-dist/cli/12.1.1/fw-linux_amd64.zip
 $ unzip fw-linux_amd64.zip
 ```
 6. The fw executable should be in the linux_amd64 folder.
-Next, add this directory to your path so that the `fw` command is accessible from all locations
+Add this directory to your path so that the `fw` command is accessible from all locations
 ```bash
 $ echo "export PATH=\$PATH:~/linux_amd64" >> ~/.bashrc
 ```